 People need audio software for all types of reasons.
 Being clear about your needs and expectations is an important first step.
 Do you just want to make a ringtone out of your favorite song?
 Are you editing speech, music, or special effects?
-Do you need a quick tool for an occasional fix, or a powerful workstation for serious work?
-Are you looking for an inexpensive solution, or an investment towards your career?
+Do you need a quick tool for an occasional fix or a powerful workstation for serious work?
+Are you looking for an inexpensive solution or an investment in your career?

 If you own an Apple computer, GarageBand is a great place to start.
 It’s versatile, allowing you to produce music and edit audio, and comes preinstalled with macOS.
 It will meet the basic needs of many people, but lacks the power of other options we cover in this review.